hackbinghamton/DataScienceWorkshop/DataEngineering/SQLBeginner.md

 # Introduction to SQL
 ## Overview
 ### What You'll Learn
-In this section you'll learn what databases are and how they are used, as well as what SQL is.
-Additionally, you'll learn the basic commands used in SQL, including syntax and comments.
-Additionally, you will perform a few exercises using SQLFiddle to reinforce this information, which will start in the statements section.
-A more comprehensive list of the topics covered is below:
+In this section you'll learn:
-1. Database and Database Management Systems
+* Database and Database Management Systems
-2. What is SQL?
+* What is SQL?
-3. SQL Uses and Applications
+* SQL Uses and Applications
-4. Resources
+* Resources
-5. Syntax
+* Syntax
-6. Commenting
+* Commenting
-7. SQL Statements
+* SQL Statements
   * SELECT
   * SELECT DISTINCT
   * WHERE